 Majority of Democrats, Half of Independents Say Immediate Action Needed

 Reflecting their greater sense of urgency over the issue, three in four Democrats believe that climate change is a pressing issue and we should take steps now regardless of cost (76%, up from 61% in 2016).
 Eighteen percent of Democrats believe instead that the effects of climate change will be gradual and should be addressed in a measured way with low cost.
-Very few Democrats (6%) question whether climate change is really a problem and disagree that we should avoid any steps that would have economic costs.
+Very few Democrats (6%) question whether climate change is really a problem.

 But Republicans Have Grown More Convinced that the Issue Needs to be Addressed

-While President Trump has rolled back many of the Obama Administration’s climate initiatives, including withdrawing from the Paris agreement, there is a small but growing group of Republicans, conservatives, and libertarians who are pushing for action on climate change.
-This includes such GOP stalwarts as former Secretaries of State James Baker and George Schultz and former Secretary of the Treasury Henry Paulson who back a carbon tax, and former Secretary of the Treasury Henry Paulson endorsed a tax and dividend approach in lieu of regulation.
+While President Trump has rolled back many of the Obama administration’s climate initiatives, including withdrawing from the Paris agreement, there is a small but growing group of Republicans, conservatives, and libertarians pushing for action on climate change.
+This includes such GOP stalwarts former secretaries of state James Baker and George Shultz, who back a carbon tax, as well as Henry Paulson, a former secretary of the treasury.

 Despite the low percentage of Republicans considering climate change a critical threat in the Chicago Council poll, there are signs that their views may also be shifting, though slowly.
 Fewer Republicans now (33%) than in 2010 (47%) question the idea that climate change is really a problem.
 Instead, a growing majority of Republicans consider it a problem that should be addressed, though more say it should be addressed gradually with low costs (46%) than right away with potentially significant costs (20%).